background

 Implied Cap Rate = Stabilized NOI ÷ Purchase Price

-From the perspective of the seller, the actual cap rate is the historical NOI on a trailing twelve month (TTM) basis divided by the realized sale price.
+From the seller’s perspective, the actual cap rate is the historical NOI on a trailing twelve-month (TTM) basis divided by the realized sale price.

 Actual Cap Rate = NOI at Exit ÷ Sale Price